UnknownX7/Sublime-Starbound-Lua-Syntax/README.md

 Open an issue if you would like to suggest anything.
 Or you can find me on the #starbound and ##starbound-modding IRC channels as `UnknownX`. (or the forums)

 #### Nightly Branch
+This branch is no longer needed and has been discontinued.
-This branch is for upcoming changes to the Lua API.
-This will not be merged with the master branch until a stable update is released and changes are verified.
+~~This branch is for upcoming changes to the Lua API.
+This will not be merged with the master branch until a stable update is released and changes are verified.~~